elotroalex/s23-intro-dh/schedule.md

 - Miles, Josephine. *Poetry and Change: Donne, Milton, Wordsworth, and the Equilibrium of the Present*.
 University of California Press, 1974.
 (Introduction.
 Chapter 1–3) [PR502 M56]
 - Heffernan, Rachel Sagner Buurma and Laura. “[Search and Replace: Josephine Miles and the Origins of Distant Reading](https://modernismmodernity.org/forums/posts/search-and-replace).” *Modernism/Modernity*, Apr.
 2018. modernismmodernity.org.
 - Schreibman, Susan, et al. A Companion to Digital Humanities.
 Wiley, 2004.
-- Busa, Roberto. “[The Annals of Humanities Computing: The Index Thomisticus](https://www-jstor-org.yale.idm.oclc.org/stable/30207304?searchText=index+thomisticus&searchUri=%2Faction%2FdoBasicSearch%3FQuery%3Dindex%2Bthomisticus&ab_segments=0%2FSYC-6744_basic_search%2Ftest-1&refreqid=fastly-default%3A749eaefd3df21f3728ace22e5d0e675f&seq=1).” *Computers and the Humanities*, vol. 14, no. 2, 1980, pp. 83–90.
-- Terras, Melissa and Julianne Nyhan. "[Father Busa’s Female Punch Card Operatives](https://dhdebates.gc.cuny.edu/read/untitled/section/1e57217b-f262-4f25-806b-4fcf1548beb5)." *Debates in the Digital Humanities 2016*, 2016
+[Chapter on the history of humanities computing]

 ##### Studio

-- Let's count words with Voyant
+- Let's count words then!

 ### Week 2 | Jan 31 - Feb 2